Configuring Split Brain DNS in an Active Directory Environment

 - In Windows, server 2016 Policies are not replicated to other servers.

 You can use the following commands to copy these policies from one server to another.
-We won’t demonstrate these commands, but if you need them, they are in the lesson PDF document.

 - $policies = Get-DnsServerQueryResolutionPolicy -ZoneName "yourzone.com"